The Tu-144: The Future That Never Was

 to be still a long way off être encore bien loin

-EXPLOITATION
+EXPLOITATION / EXPLOITATION

 I - Vocabulaire de l'avion et de ses caractéristiques

-- Trouver dans le texte la traduction de / Find in the text the translations for:
+- Find in the text the translations for / Trouver dans le texte la traduction de

 profil aérodynamique (§5)